kevinwlu/dsd/Nexys-A7/Lab-4/README.md

 * The top level source module is called _hexcalc_ that
   * Creates an instance of the keypad interface and 7-segment decoder interface modules
   * Make connection to the display, buttons, and external keypad
-  * Has a timing process to generate clocks for the keypad, display multiplexer, and finite state machine
+  * Has a timing process to generate clocks for the keypad, display multiplexer, and [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine)
-  * Implements a finite state machine for the operations of the calculator in response to button pushes
+  * Implements a finite-state machine for the operations of the calculator in response to button pushes

 ![hexcalc.png](https://github.com/kevinwlu/dsd/blob/master/Nexys-A7/Lab-4/hexcalc.png)

-* The [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) uses a number of variables to keep track of the addition operation
+* The finite-state machine uses a number of variables to keep track of the addition operation
   * The variable _acc_ is an accumulator that holds the current summation result
   * The variable _operand_ holds the value of the next operand that will be added to the accumulator
   * The variable _display_ holds the value currently being displayed on the 7-segment displays
-  * The variable _pr_state_ is the current state of the state machine
+  * The variable _pr_state_ is the current state of the finite-state machine
 * Depending on the current state, the machine will react to pushed keypad buttons or operation buttons to update variables, change the output, and select the next state
   * When the _clear_ button is pushed, the machine enters the ENTER_ACC state
     * In this state the machine waits for a keypad button to be pushed